1. Fishing Seasons

 “Riverscroft” on the south bank and only from 1st October to 14th March.

-- Junior members must be under the supervision of an adult member (a person over 18 years old),
+- Junior members must when night fishing be accompanied by a fully paid up adult member (a person over 18 years old).

-fish on their own.
+over may night fish on their own.
 The hours to determine night fishing are sunset to sunrise.
-Juniors are

 - No Trout or Halibut derived baits of any type including soft and hard pellets may be used as

 loose feeding on any Association Lake.
 Ground bait is permitted at Littlebourne lakes to maximum